ajc356/Chinese_Box_Office/README.md

 What explains the success of films in the Chinese market?

+**Objective**
+Build a regression model to explain the success of films in the Chinese market.

 **Methods**

 To begin my analysis, I first had to determine the population of films released in the Chinese market.
 To do this I used Beautiful Soup to scrape the [Box Office Mojo](https://www.boxofficemojo.com/weekend/by-year/2019/?area=CN) website for films released in China for all complete available years which included 2016-2019.